Cereus forbesii f. monstrose ‘Ming Thing’

 Daiv Freeman’s CactusGuide:

-Does didn’t even list Cereus forbesii but now it says that it is a synonym of Cereus validus.
+Does not even list Cereus forbesii but now it says that it is a synonym of Cereus validus.
 Usually, his website also shows photos and information about the other forms, such as the monstrose form, but NOT in this case.
 He has some very interesting articles on his website and I trust his work.
 He has identified several cacti for me.
 I have questioned him about a few names and he has always given me good answers…

 Now let’s see what the new Plants of the World Online (by Kew) have to say… Well, it says Cereus forbesii C.F.
 Först. is THE accepted name.
 It also says Cereus validus is a synonym of Cereus hildmannianus K.Schum. which is an accepted name.
 It mentions in the biography for Cereus forbesii that it was mentioned as a synonym of Cereus hankeanus in Cactaceae Checklist in 2016… BUT, Cereus hankeanus is NOT on their list either.
 Ummm, doesn’t Llifle say that Cereus hankeanus is NOW the accepted name and Cereus forbesii is the synonym?
 Something is screwy!

 Cereus forbesii, or whatever you call it, is native to parts of Argentina, Bolivia, and Paraguay and grows in a variety of habitats.
 The species is shrubby and tree-like with many branches and can grow up to 21 feet tall.
 GEEZ!!!
 The species looks nothing like the monstrose or other forms that can mutate.
 The monstrose form CAN appear in nature OR in the horticulture field.
 It happens when the main stem is damaged by a hungry and curious insect or on purpose by humans or aliens and then it starts mutating.
 Crickets sampled my plant but it had already mutated.
 It just left a permanent brown crater.
-Ummm, maybe I should out the alien part.
+Ummm, maybe I should leave out the alien part.

 Origin: Cereus forbesii is native to parts of Argentina, Bolivia, and Paraguay.
 The cultivar ‘Ming Thing’ is of human or alien origin.